-(file no. KIO 139/17): It should be considered a sine qua non condition of a "self-cleaning" procedure that the contractor acknowledges the fact that he has committed the act or omission resulting in establishing an exclusion ground to which the "self-cleaning" is to apply.
+Judgment of February 2, 2017 (file no. KIO 139/17): It should be considered a sine qua non condition of a "self-cleaning" procedure that the contractor acknowledges the fact that he has committed the act or omission resulting in establishing an exclusion ground to which the "self-cleaning" is to apply.

-Judgment of September 28th, 2018 (file no. KIO 1797/18): The information about the established exclusion ground should generally be included in the ESPD statement.
+Judgment of September 28, 2018 (file no. KIO 1797/18): The information about the established exclusion ground should generally be included in the ESPD statement.
 Omitting information in that scope in the ESPD may be considered as misleading the contracting authority and thus potentially analyzed as an additional exclusion ground (the Polish implementation of article 59 (4) (h) of Directive 2014/24).

-Judgment of December 8th, 2017 (file no. KIO 2443/17, 2445/17): Please note that the view presented in this judgement is contrary to the current general ruling practice of the NAC.
+Judgment of December 8, 2017 (file no. KIO 2443/17, 2445/17): Please note that the view presented in this judgment is contrary to the current general ruling practice of the NAC.